Automation with Control

 - Repetitive tasks consumed disproportionate time

-- Errors were hard to spot and easy to repeat
+- Errors were difficult to detect and easy to repeat

-- Previous automation attempts had failed to gain trust
+- Earlier automation efforts had failed to gain trust

 The Approach

-Rather than automating everything, I focused on controlled automation:
+Rather than automating broadly, the focus was on controlled automation.

-- Designing automation with clear inputs, outputs, and failure states
+- Designing automation with explicit inputs, outputs, and failure states

-- Making ownership explicit; automation was treated as a system, not a shortcut
+- Treating automation as a managed system — not a shortcut

 The Outcome